Board of Directors

 He serves in the Board of NEXUS Leadership, and in the past served in the boards of Latino Memphis, the Memphis Chapter of the National Hispanic Professionals Organization (as Chair), and Su Casa Ministries.
 He was part of the 2014 class of MBJ’s 40 under 40 and is a 2015 alumni of Leadership Memphis Executive Program.

 He enjoys reading, cooking, and spending time with family, and is a self-declared wine-aficionado.

 Pedro A. Velasquez-Mieyer, MD, Chief Medical Officer

 See the bio above.

 Pedro Velasquez is the Executive Director of Lifedoc Health.
-Him and his family migrated to Memphis, TN from Venezuela in 1997 to be treated at St. Judes Children’s Research Hospital for Leukemia.
-After being cured in 2001, his parents decided to stay in Memphis and give back to the community that embraced them by opening up a Primary Care clinic.
-Pedro went to college at Florida International University and Graduated in 2013 with a Bachelors Degree in International Business.
+Him and his family migrated to Memphis, TN from Venezuela in 1997 to be treated at St. Jude Children’s Research Hospital for Leukemia.
+After being cured in 2001, his parents decided to stay in Memphis and give back to the community that embraced them by opening a Primary Care clinic.
+Pedro went to college at Florida International University and graduated in 2013 with a Bachelor’s Degree in International Business.

 Most recently, Pedro has invested a significant part of his time and energy into population health strategies that allow the organization to scale its outcomes to the general public by addressing the various social determinants of health.
 Some of the projects with this include:

-• He has also facilitated the transition of Darsalud Care, from a for profit corporation to a Non-Profit.
+• He facilitated the transition of Darsalud Care, from a for-profit corporation to a non-profit.

 Through these projects, and those that have not yet been executed, Pedro hopes to shape the healthcare industry and enhance the delivery system of quality, coordinated, and integrated Preventive Care.